kubetrain/katacoda-scenarios/Pods/step2.md

 ## Interacting with Kubernetes

-There is a command line tool `kubectl` for interacting with Kubernetes.
+Thee is a command line tool `kubectl` for interacting with Kubernetes.
 You can install a copy of `kubectl` on your laptop, and with the right credentials and configuration information (and network connectivity), it can interact with a Kubernetes cluster wherever it's running.

 In this Katacoda scenario there is a single-node Kubernetes cluster running already.
 You can use `kubectl` to see the Kubernetes node that's running in your Katacoda environment.